douglastaquary/play/fastlane/README.md

 ```
 fastlane deploy
 ```
-Release a new beta version on Hockey
+Release a new beta version on ITC

 This action does the following: